clauseHQ/demo-clause-ibm-perishable-goods/README.md

 This code pattern illustrates how a legal agreement (such as a shipping contract) can be automated with the use of trusted data from the IBM Blockchain Platform.
 In this scenario, the Hyperledger Composer business network (executing on Hyperledger Fabric v1) invokes the Clause platform.
 Hyperledger Fabric stores the state of assets on the blockchain, while the [Cicero engine](https://github.com/accordproject/cicero) (from the Accord Project) executes contract logic off-chain on the [Clause platform](http://clause.io).

-The developer will creates a blockchain-based business network on the IBM Blockchain Platform that invoke Clause to execute Smart Legal Contracts.
+The developer creates a blockchain-based business network on the IBM Blockchain Platform that invoke Clause to execute Smart Legal Contracts.
 When the reader has completed this code pattern, they will understand how to:
 * Deploy a network to IBM Blockchain Starter Plan
 * Configure and use the Clause platform to build and execute a contract
 * Run an Angular application that utilizes the Clause smart contract